FurryR/hyren/README.md

 - `Hyren.Options.fps(num?: number)`
   Set framerate to `num`.
 The allowed framerate range is `[0,250]`. `0` is a special value which means **"matching device screen refresh rate"**.
 If num is not specified, returns current specified framerate.
 Defaults to `30`.
 - `Hyren.Options.maxClones(num?: number)`
   Set max clone limit to `num`.
-If num is not specified, returns current specified counter.
+If num is not specified, returns current specified limit.
 Defaults to `300`.
 - `Hyren.Options.fencing(flag?: boolean)`
-  Set whether to enable fencing check.
+  Enable/Disable fencing check.
 If flag is not specified, returns current status.
 Defaults to `true`.
 - `Hyren.Options.miscLimit(flag?: boolean)`
-  Set whether to enable miscellaneous limits presented by original Scratch.
+  Enable/Disable miscellaneous limits presented by original Scratch.
 If flag is not specified, returns current status.
 Defaults to `true`.
+- `Hyren.Options.size(width?: number, height?: number)`
+  Set stage size.
+If both width and height are not specified, returns current status.
+Otherwise, set stage width/height while keeping the unspecified one.
+- `Hyren.save()`
+  Save settings to the project.
+Compatible with Turbowarp.

 ## ⚡ Performance